top of page

 Nutrition Therapy for OCD & Anxiety

 You might be thinking: How does food help OCD?
 Can certain foods improve anxiety?
 Nutrition plays a crucial role in mental health, particularly for those dealing with conditions like OCD and anxiety.
 The food we consume directly influences our brain chemistry and overall well-being.
-As a functional medicine practitioner and counselor, I help people optimize their nutrition so it supports their mental health.
-Learn more about me here.
+As a functional medicine practitioner, I help people optimize their nutrition so it supports their mental health.
+Learn more about me on the Meet Christine page.

 In fact, nutrient-rich foods provide the building blocks for neurotransmitters.
 Serotonin and dopamine are neurotransmitters that regulate mood and emotions.
 Diets high in processed foods and sugars can lead to inflammation and imbalances in gut health, negatively impacting mental clarity and emotional stability.